 Employees can appeal the department’s decision to uphold a complaint and the decision to discipline the employee.

-A police represenative will get back to you based on the communication need you specify.
+If you can not find the answer you are looking for please use this form located here: General Inquiries A police representative will get back to you based on the communication need you specify.
 For example, email vs. phone call.

 DRIVABLE ACCIDENTS AND NOT INVOLVING ANY INJURY:

 Move out of the flow of traffic.
 If you are involved in a traffic accident and you determine that there are no personal injuries and the vehicles are driveable, please get the vehicles out of the flow of traffic.
 You do not want another accident involving other passing motorists.Call the Police Department.
 This depends upon your location.
 If you do not know whom to call, call 911 and they will assist you.Once a police officer arrives, he or she will be happy to take your traffic accident report.
 You will be given a case number; this is the report number.
 You will also be given an (SR1) accident form from the Secretary of State.
 You are required to fill this form out and mail it to the Secretary of State's Office if there is more than $1500.00 worth of damages on either vehicle.
 Mail it to the Secretary of State within the next ten days.
 Don't forget to make yourself a copy of the form before you send it in.
 Don't wait to make your report; call right away.
 Even if a report cannot be taken at that time, it is important to notify the proper authorities.
 When you get home, call your insurance agent and give them the report number and any other information that your have concerning the accident.

 Call 911 immediately!
 If you are involved in a traffic accident that is not drivable or there is personal injury, call or have someone else call 911 immediately.
 Be sure to give the dispatcher the location of the accident so the Police may be sent out to investigate.
 If there are injuries, make sure you tell the dispatcher the nature of the injuries and the Fire Department will be notified.
 Help will be sent.